maria-iut1234/Word-Level-ASL-Gesture-Recognition/README.md

 2. **Folder Structure Setup:**
    - Set up the folder structure as outlined above and download the dataset from the link provided below.

-2. **Data Augmentation:**
+2. **Data Augmentation & Padding:**
    - Applying various data augmentation techniques to enhance the model's robustness.
+   - Padding each video sequence to a uniform length of 76 frames for consistent input dimensions during training.

 3. **Model Architecture:**
-   - Utilizing a deep learning model for ASL recognition.
+   - Utilizing a deep learning LSTM model for ASL recognition.
    - Incorporating masking and dropout layers for regularization.

+4. **Label Encoding:**
+   - Utilizing FastText to encode labels to word vectors for better representation.

-4. **Training and Evaluation:**
+5. **Training and Evaluation:**
    - Training the model with optimized learning rates and callbacks.
    - Evaluating the model's performance on a validation set.

-5. **Label Encoding:**
-   - Utilizing FastText to encode labels for better representation.

 6. **Model Interpretation:**
    - Visualizing confusion matrices for model interpretation.